mattmacleod/Braincube/README.md

 5. Get to work!

-== More details
+## More details

 Braincube will run as either an application or an Engine.

-== Features
+## Features

 Braincube provides the following models:

-	*Article
+- #### Article

 	This is a standard workflow-managed article item, representing an individual feature, review etc.

-	*Page
+- #### Page

 	A structural page used to hold lists of articles, static content or other items.